aditya-tatwawadi/Audio-Signal-Processing/README.md

 # Song-Detection Application 🎶
 Summer 2021

-Please refer to John Locke Final.pdf for a full overview of the project.
+Please refer to JohnLockeFinal.pdf for a full overview of the project.

 Hits _Musipedia_ in real time to webscrape and predict the 3 most likely name suggestions of a song: https://www.musipedia.org/